 Every estate is liable for estate tax.
-However, each person has a combined lifetime federal estate and gift tax exemption (for persons dying in 2017) of approximately $5.49 million.
-In 2018 the combined lifetime federal estate and gift tax almost doubled to $11.2 miller per person.
-The amount stays in effect until 2026.
-At that time the law will grandfather back to the lower $5.49 million with some adjustments for inflation.
+However, each person has a combined lifetime federal estate and gift tax exemption (for persons dying in 2020) of approximately $11.58 million.
+In 2019 the combined lifetime federal estate and gift tax almost doubled to $11.4 million per person.

 With the combined lifetime federal estate and gift tax at such a large amount this is an excellent time to gift assets outside of your taxable estate.
 There are several excellent planning tools to accomplish this.
 One of DBL’s go to solutions is creating a Spousal Lifetime Access Trust (SLAT).
 This trust allows one spouse to gift assets to the other spouse and vice versa.
 The gift can be done with discounts.
 The giftee spouse has access to the assets.
 The assets grow outside of the couple’s taxable estate.
 When both of the spouses die these assets will continue to grow tax free for the generations to come outside of the estate of children, grandchildren and great-grandchildren.
 This is a wonderful and tax effective way to pass on wealth.
 An added bonus is the assets in the SLAT also receive creditor protection.

 Gifting from one generation to the next is a wonderful opportunity right now.
 DBL handles a lot of multi-generational family businesses.
 In some instances, Dad or Mom is ready to retire and gift his or her shares to the children now running the business.
 Depending on the size of the estate this can be done all at once or a plan can be developed to optimize the ability to lower the value of the actual gift.
 This is done through valuation discounts.
 Lack of marketability and lack of control are the two most popular.